ibbles/LearningUnreal/Ghosting Smeary Rendering.md

 # Text Render Component

-On the [[Material]], it it is translucent, select the output node and enable Translucency > Output Depth And Velocity in the Details panel.
+On the [[Material]], if it is translucent, select the output node and enable Translucency > Output Depth And Velocity in the [[Details Panel]].

+# Instanced Static Mesh

+When updating the transform of an instance make sure you also supply the previous transform.
+Use the [`UInstancedStaticMeshComponent::BatchUpdateInstancesTransforms`](https://docs.unrealengine.com/5.3/en-US/API/Runtime/Engine/Components/UInstancedStaticMeshComponent/BatchUpdateInsta-/3/) overload that takes a `NewInstancesPrevTransforms` parameter.

 # References